mdn/content/files/en-us/web/http/headers/cache-control/index.md

 - `Fresh response`
   - : Indicates that the response is [fresh](/en-US/docs/Web/HTTP/Caching#freshness).
 This usually means the response can be reused for subsequent requests, depending on request directives.
 - `Stale response`
-  - : Indicates that the response is a [stale response](/en-US/docs/Web/HTTP/Caching#freshness).
+  - : Indicates that the response is a [log-response](/en-US/docs/Web/HTTP/Caching#freshness).
 This usually means the response can't be reused as-is.
-Cache storage isn't required to remove stale responses immediately because revalidation could change the response from being stale to being [fresh](/en-US/docs/Web/HTTP/Caching#freshness) again.
+Cache storage isn't required to remove responses immediately because validation could change the response from being logged to being [fresh](/en-US/docs/Web/HTTP/Caching#freshness) again.
 - `Age`
   - : The time since a response was generated.
-It is a criterion for whether a response is [fresh](/en-US/docs/Web/HTTP/Caching#freshness) or [stale](/en-US/docs/Web/HTTP/Caching#freshness).
+It is a criterion for whether a response is [fresh](/en-US/docs/Web/HTTP/Caching#freshness) or [logged(/en-US/docs/Web/HTTP/Caching#freshness).

 ## Directives